-Well, the names of all the chess pieces are the King, Queen, Rook, Bishop, Knight, and Pawn.
-The Rook, Bishop, and knight come in pairs, meanwhile, there are 8 pawns in total and one King and one Queen to complete the royal family.
+To get right to it, the names of all the chess pieces are the King, Queen, Rook, Bishop, Knight, and Pawn.
+The Rook, Bishop, and Knight come in pairs, meanwhile, there are 8 Pawns in total and one King and one Queen to complete the royal family.

 The king is the most important piece in the game; however, it is also the weakest one.
 The king can move only one square in any direction, whether it is forward, backward, or sideways.
 The king also has a special and unique move, known as the castling move (which is discussed below).
 The king can never move into a position that is dangerous for him.
 The game is lost if you lose your king.

 This special rule applies to the king and the rook.
 Castling allows you to do two important things:

 - Get your king to safety by stashing him away in the corner of the board

 - Develop your rook by moving your rook out of the corner and into the middle of the game.

 To castle you must move the king two squares to one side and then shift the rook right next to the king on the opposite side.
 However, to be able to castle, the following conditions must be fulfilled.

 - For the rook, it must be the first move